SAP/luigi/client-frameworks-support/client-support-angular/projects/client-support-angular/README.md

  ```

 ### LuigiAutoRoutingService
-This service you cannot directly be used, but it will provide useful features how to synchronize your angular application with Luigi navigation.
+This service cannot be referenced directly, but it will provide useful features for synchronizing your Angular application with Luigi navigation.

-It can happen that in your microfrontend, user can navigate through different components/pages.
-With this feature we provide an easy way how to synchronize angular route with Luigi navigation; in angular route configuration, you can now add in data these attributes:
+If the user navigates to different components or pages inside the micro frontend, this feature allows you to detect it and synchronize the Angular route with your Luigi navigation.
+In the Angular route configuration, you can now add these attributes to the data:

  ```javascript
 {path: 'luigi-client-support-preload',component: Sample1Component,data: { fromVirtualTreeRoot: true }}